-Using the Append footer setting to deploy a companywide email signature in the G Suite (now Google Workspace) Admin console is relatively simple.
-However it does come with limitations.
+Using the Append footer setting to distribute a companywide email signature for Google Workspace (G Suite) is relatively simple.
+However, it does come with limitations.

 Check out the top 8 things you can and can’t do when manually applying companywide G Suite email signatures.

-When you create and deploy global G Suite email signatures using the Append footer setting, it ensures all users have the same signature across all devices.
+Creating and deploying global G Suite email signatures using the Append footer setting ensures all users have the same signature across all devices.

 This means you must create a generic Gmail email signature for each G Suite organizational unit.

-However, any images you use must be web hosted and cannot be linked from a Google Drive image.
+However, any images you use must be web hosted and can’t be linked from a Google Drive image.

-G Suite email signatures deployed using the Append footer setting are applied to emails at a server level.
+Google Workspace email signatures distributed using the Append footer setting are applied to emails at a server level.
 This means that the signature is added after an email is sent.

 This ensures everyone gets a Gmail email signature no matter what device they send from.

-Although the G Suite Append footer setting does allow for HTML Gmail signatures, when you respond to a plain text email, the signature will remove any images, hyperlinks, and text formatting.
+Although the Google Workspace Append footer setting does allow for HTML Gmail signatures, when you respond to a plain text email, the signature will remove any images, hyperlinks, and text formatting.

-As signatures are added after an email is sent, the signature will not appear while users are composing an email.
+As signatures are added after an email is sent, the signature won’t appear while users compose an email.
 This means they won’t be able to edit the signature design.

-However, users are still able to add their own signature in their Gmail settings.
-This means two signatures will be added on the first email they send.
+However, users can still add their own signature in their Gmail settings.
+This means two signatures will be added to the first email they send.

 What other choices are available other than the Append footer setting?

-Google’s Gmail API does let you manage signatures, but it requires programming knowledge and can be quite lengthy.
+Google’s Gmail API lets you manage signatures, but it requires programming knowledge and can be lengthy.

-Alternatively, email signature software from Exclaimer will let you centrally manage Gmail signatures easily.
-All contact information is taken from your Google Directory and end users are not able to change the template they are given.
+Alternatively, email signature software from Exclaimer will let you centrally manage Gmail signatures efficiently.
+All contact information is taken from your Google Directory, and end users can’t change the template they’re given.